cp3402-students/project-team7/Theme.md

 # Theme Notes

 ## Introduction
-All members are working together to create a new theme for the U3A Online website in WordPress.
-Github branches are being used for individual theme work, where some files can be pulled from here if decided to be used.
-However the majority of theme work will be done collaboritvely during our meetings.
+All members worked collaboratively to create a new theme for the U3A Online website in WordPress.
+See [Development Documentation](https://github.com/cp3402-students/project-team7/blob/main/Development.md) to learn how to update new changes.

+The majority of theme work was completed during online meetings and discussed through prototyping on [Figma](https://www.figma.com/file/ftk9FYPZKIRmzYvaOuSXYi/Untitled?type=design&node-id=3-261&mode=design&t=rs8fDlsH5ikjVJ1Q-0).

 The key design principles will be consistent throughout our website.

 The key design elements chosen are:
 - User interface